 Most cats love tunnels.
 No claws are needed for this toy.
-This is an interactive toy that utilizes things all cats like to do such as crawling into small spaces.
-The light motion and the crinkling are extra touches to make the toy even more appealable.
+This is an interactive toy that utilizes things all cats like to do, such as crawling into small spaces.
+The light motion and the crinkling are extra touches to make the toy even more appealing.

 Can I guarantee that your cat will love a tunnel?
-No nothing cat is a solid guarantee unless it is sleeping on you or meowing for breakfast, however if your cat likes boxes there is a fair chance that a tunnel will be good.
+No, nothing about a cat is a solid guarantee unless it is sleeping on you or meowing for breakfast; however, if your cat likes boxes, there is a fair chance that a tunnel will be good.

 This tunnel has touch activated lights that blink.

-The tunnel does make a crackly sound, like a paper bag noise when the cat runs through.
+The tunnel does make a crackly sound, like a paper bag noise, when the cat runs through.
 For some cats, even brave ones, this can be too much stimulation in the beginning.
-Add a catnip mouse inside to entice reluctant kitties or dangle a toy through the peephole.
+Pop a catnip mouse inside to entice reluctant kitties or dangle a toy through the peephole.

 Bring the tunnel out without making any fuss at all and every now and then entice kitty through with a treat.
 Your cat may leap through in bounds but some kitties need a bit of mollycoddling.

 There is a peephole in the middle where cats can enter and exit.

 The tunnel is a good place to stop and have a snooze in private.